Last updated: March 3, 2026

 • Dependence on win rate: A high RRR is meaningless if an approach has a near-zero win rate.
 The two metrics must always be considered together.

 7.1.
-Forex Trade Case Study: A 1:3 Setup on GBP/USD
+Forex Scenario: A 1:3 Setup on GBP/USD

-• Entry: The trader decides to enter a long (buy) trade at 1.2510.
+• Entry: You wait for the candle to close and enter a long (buy) position at 1.2510.

 7.2.
-Stock Market Example: A 1:2.5 Setup on AAPL
+Stock Market Scenario: A 1:2.5 Breakout on AAPL

-Calculation: $10 / $4 = 2.5.
-The RRR is 1:2.5.
-Since this is better than the 1:2 minimum, it is a valid trade to take.
+• The Result: Your RRR is 1:2.5.
+Since this is better than the 1:2 minimum threshold, it represents a high-quality setup to execute.

 8. Common Mistakes to Avoid